AFLplusplus/AFLplusplus/utils/qbdi_mode/README.md

 }
 ```

-This could be build to `libdemo.so`.
+This could be built to `libdemo.so`.

 Then we should load the library in template.cpp and find the `target` function address.
 ```c